Dharun-palanisamy/ctf_writeup/Wired_5niffer/README.md

 ## ✨Solution
 ### Step 1

 The [wireshark](https://www.wireshark.org/)'s Export Object -> HTTP shows us there are totally 3 files transmitted in the given capture.
-The text file says
-`Hey Have you heard about hiding texts inside images????!!!` .
+There were 2 PNG file and text file.
+The text file says`Hey Have you heard about hiding texts inside images????!!!` .
 So it is definitely image steganography.
 Luckly we have a PNG file in it.

 ### Step 2